nickshine/terraform-aws-lambda-edge-azure-auth/README.md

-This terraform module pulls down the [nickshine/lambda-edge-azure-auth] pre-packaged lambda function (using a [local-exec] provisioner with __curl__), generates the required `config.json` file based on the configured input variables, packages and creates the lambda function in AWS.
+This terraform module pulls down the [nickshine/lambda-edge-azure-auth] pre-packaged lambda function (using a [local-exec] provisioner with __curl__), generates the required `config.json` file based on the configured input variables, packages and then creates the lambda function in AWS.

 >Minimal dependecies required for Terraform environment (e.g. Terraform Cloud/Enterprise)
 >